d-krupke/CheckMyTex/README.md

 ## Install

-You can install CheckMyTex using pip
+You can install CheckMyTex using pip (if you have Python3 installed)

 ```
 pip install checkmytex